a values based system

 Rewards and Sanctions

-As a staff team we expect good behaviour; notice good behaviour and praise and reward good behaviour.
+As a school we expect good behaviour, notice good behaviour and praise and reward good behaviour.
 To do this we utilise a range of rewards such as postcards home, stickers, prizes and certificates.
 We have also worked with our pupils to plan a series of reward events, which take place throughout the year.
-Importantly, pupils are supported to develop behaviour for learning through daily record sheets, which monitor progress against personalised targets.
-Progress against these targets is then rewarded via the online system SchoolPod, through which pupils can use their WOWs to purchase a range of age-appropriate items.
+More information about this system can be found in our Praise, Recognition and Rewards Policy.

-While we expect pupils to behave well, we recognise that there are times when poor and/or inappropriate behaviour may occur.
-On these occasions we manage behaviour quickly, consistently and in line with our behaviour framework.
-The purpose of this framework is to stop the unacceptable behaviour; allow the pupil to recover and learn from mistakes, and to modify their behaviour for the future.
+While we support pupils to behave well, we recognise that due to their individual, there are times when poor and/or inappropriate behaviour may occur.
+On these occasions we manage behaviour quickly, consistently and in line with pupils’ self-regulation plans and our behaviour framework.
+The purpose of these plans and this framework is to:

-Within the classroom, the Teacher and Inclusion Support Worker implement this framework with the priority of keeping pupils in the classroom.
-However, while consistency is the key, it is recognised that a flexible approach will always be required and staff will use their professional judgment to ensure a focus on individual development and inclusion within statutory guidelines.
+Within the classroom, the Teacher and Inclusion Support Workers implement self-regulation plans with the priority of keeping pupils safe in the classroom.
+However, while consistency is key, it is recognised that a flexible approach will always be required and staff will use their professional judgment to ensure a focus on individual development and inclusion within statutory guidelines.

 At Joseph Norton Academy we believe that every member of our school community should have the equal opportunity to fulfil their potential in a safe and positive environment.
 To support this belief we aim to provide pupils with the skills and mental agility to establish and maintain productive relationships, cope with conflict or upset and rebuild friendships if problems arise.
 To do this, we adopt a restorative approach.